Meghan Markle Reportedly Signed A Deal With Disney Days After Announcing Her Royal Exit

 With the news that Harry and Meghan are aiming to become financially independent, there has been speculation that they might pursue new career paths.
 According to a statement on their website, they hope to continue their philanthropic efforts, and in addition, “they value the ability to earn a professional income, which in the current structure they are prohibited from doing.”

-The terms of the deal remain unknown, with Meghan not formally commenting as of yet — but it’s surely not too soon to hope she helps the mouse bring a new kind of princess to the silver screen.
-Or to Disney+ for us to stream.
-After all, with a leading lady like Meghan, the streamer might finally convince some skeptics to splurge on a subscription.
+The terms of the deal remain unknown, with Meghan not formally commenting as of yet — but it’s surely not too soon to hope she helps the mouse bring a new kind of princess to the silver screen

 Advertisement